MMJGGR/Phase_3_Project/readme.md

 df_imputed.head()

 df_imputed['Officer Age'].describe()
+The distribution of Officer Age now makes more sense
-# Initialize bin_edges list and handle bins
+# Initialize bin_edges list and handle bins, setting the lower bound for the last bin to 56 (similar to Subject Age Group)
 bin_edges = []
 for bin in bins:
     if bin == '56 and Above':
-        bin_edges.append(56)  # Set the lower bound for the last bin to 56
+        bin_edges.append(56)
     else:
         lower_bound = int(bin.split(' - ')[0])
         bin_edges.append(lower_bound)